sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 In single core enviroments, concurrency is achieved via a process called contex-switching, e.g. at a particular time period only a single task gets executed, but tasks run interleaving between them very fasts given the illusion of running simultaneoulsy.

-IN a multi-core enviroment (parallelism) every core can execute different tasks.
+In a multi-core enviroment (parallelism) every core can execute different tasks.

 Reference: Concurrency is not Parallelism by Rob Pike: https://www.youtube.com/watch?v=oV9rvDllKEg